 Green fertilizers: a game changer

-Fossil free: reducing our dependency on fossil fuels
+Reducing our dependency on fossil sources

-Impactful: lowering the climate footprint of our food
+Lowering the climate footprint of our food

 Switching to green fertilizers will reduce the carbon footprint of certain crops by between 10 and 30 percent and, for example, by around 20 percent for wheat.
 This means that green fertilizers will also have the power to reduce the environmental impact of the food we eat – and give consumers more sustainable food choices.
 The carbon footprint of many food products can be reduced by between 10 and 20 percent and, for example, by 12 percent for bread.

-Effortless: a climate measure that’s easy to implement
+A climate measure that’s easy to implement

 Yara's green fertilizers are the same as our nitrate-based mineral fertilizers, but with a significantly lower impact on the environment.
 This means that farmers can achieve the same crop quality and yield without making any changes to their farming practices.
-Moreover, these fossil-free fertilizers will help food companies in reducing their carbon footprint and fulfilling their climate commitments without needing to make any changes to their supply chains or operations.
+Moreover, green fertilizers will help food companies in reducing their carbon footprint and fulfilling their climate commitments without needing to make any changes to their supply chains or operations.

 What to know more about green fertilizers?